 The Minister for Health has the power to grant a licence to an Irish-registered medical practitioner for access to a cannabis-based product containing THC (that would otherwise be illegal) for a named patient under their care.
-Given the lack of scientific evidence supporting the authorisation of such products as medicines and pending the launch of the Medical Cannabis Access Programme, this is currently (March 2021), the only means by which a prescription can be filled for a THC-containing product.

 How to apply